syuilo/joinmisskey.github.io/blog/2019/04/15-1-misskey-io-move.md

 [**Sign up for *misskey.io!***](https://misskey.io)

-Because of the completion of Misskey v11, we should have had to migrate data of the instance but we give up, and we decided to move.
+Because of the completion of Misskey v11 that uses different database software than old version, we should have had to migrate data of *misskey.xyz*, but we gave up migration of data and we decided to move.
 The official instance of Misskey becomes *misskey.io* instead of *misskey.xyz*.

 ## About moving